michaelhuettermann/otello/oci/README.md

 ## OCI Observability

 OCI provides different advanced observability features for tracing, logs and metrics.
 Following, we explore a couple of them.
 Depending on which focus you have, trace, logs, metrics, zoom in to the respective folder.
+As a prerequisite, we set up an APM Domain, which is OCI's concept to define systems being monitored by Application Performance Monitoring (APM).

 ### APM Domain, and Agent

 Tracing is largely connected to OCI's Application Performance Management section, *APM* in short.
 Next, we set up the required resources and utilize them for tracing purposes based on our Otello app.
+As an entry point at OCI, read the comprehensive manual [here](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/create-apm-domain.html).

 #### Create and configure resources